Director of Sinead O’Connor documentary ‘devastated’ at singer’s death

 The director of a documentary about Sinead O’Connor’s life has told of the impact the singer had on her.

-It tells the story of O’Connor’s war of attrition against an image-obsessed music industry that tried and failed to tame her and led to further outbursts, including repeated criticism of the Catholic Church.

-Archive material and testimony from friends and musical collaborators illuminate a career stretching over five decades.

-Director Kathryn Ferguson told BBC Radio 4’s Front Row show on Wednesday that she was “devastated” to hear the news of the singer’s death.
+Director Kathryn Ferguson, who made a documentary called Nothing Compares about O’Connor’s life, told BBC Radio 4’s Front Row show on Wednesday (26 July) that she was “devastated” to hear the news of the singer’s death.

 “I just found out an hour ago.
 I’m devastated to hear the desperate news about Sinead,” she said.